adiwg/mdBook/mdtranslator/associatedresource.md

 __initiativeType:__ *string* - identifies type of initiative under which the resource was produced such as 'study', 'task', 'experiment', 'sensor'.

-__resourceType:__ *string* - identifies the type of  resource described by this object.
-E.g. 'project', 'dataset', 'study', 'publication'.
+__resourceType:__ *string* - identifies the type of  resource described by this object (e.g., 'project', 'dataset', 'study', 'publication').

 __resourceCitation:__ *object* - a [citation](../mdtranslator/citation.md) object identifying the resource including its location.